marcjulianschwarz/obsidian-vault-notes/coding/dev/My Coding Principles.md

 	- When possible, use the type parameter itself rather than constraining it
 	- Always use as few type parameters as possible
 	- If a type parameter only appears in one location, strongly reconsider if you actually need it

+## Backwards compatibility

+Changes should preferably be backwards compatible and purely **additive**.
+Try avoiding changing old interfaces instead of extending or adding new ones.
+Then slowly deprecate old interfaces, attributes, etc. by migrating to newer types.